ess-dg/neutron_shielding_calculations/README.md

 ## Running in browser

 Alternatively to the installation methods stated above, it is also possible to run the notebook directly in the browser using binder.
-Just click on the link below, wait for binder to compile and the click on 'main.ipynb' to open the Jupyter Notebook.
+Just click on the link below, wait for binder to compile and then click on 'main.ipynb' to open the Jupyter Notebook.

 Link: https://mybinder.org/v2/gh/ess-dg/neutron_shielding_calculations/HEAD